pvdz/zeparser3/tests/testcases/classes/special_keys/identx003dawait/as_super_class_name.md

 `````
 throws: Parser error!
-  Cannot use `await` as var when goal=module but found `await` outside an async function
+  An `await` expression is not allowed here

 class x extends await {}
                 ^------- error
 `````